karlnyr/KI-assignment/README.md

 # KI-assignment
 Assignments for job application at KI.

 Tested on Ubuntu xenial distribution.
+Kia was developed using bedtools (v2.29.2)

 For easiest install, create virtual environment (conda, venv etc) for python 3.6
 ```shell